Click on photo to see 69

 Most Iranians love gardens, flowers, orchards, and greenery.
 This is because we have a very long tradition of building beautiful and elaborate gardens and spending our leisurely time in them, often with family and friends.
 The primary purpose of our gardens is aesthetic rather than functional.
 They are there to provide beauty, grace, and charm.
 This is no different for Keukenhof.

 The bulbs turn into the most dazzling variety of tulips and daffodils and fragrant hyacinths and narcissus.
-These come in A football pilgrimage and spread along winding, gentle and paved paths.
+These come in every color you can imagine and spread along winding, gentle and paved paths.
 The garden park has 15 kilometers of footpaths and it is dotted with small brooks and blooming trees which hang over the walkways.

 With its vivid color palette, carpets of spring flowers, and sweet intoxicating smells, Keukenhof provides some of the most stunning, dazzling, and intense visual experiences you can get anywhere.
 Strolling through Keukenhof is like being in the middle of one of Van Gogh's landscape paintings.
 The impact on the senses is simply breathtaking and unforgettable.